RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 rladmin tune db <bdb_uid> slave_ha_priority <positive integer>
     ```

-1. Active-Active databases - The Active-Active database synchronization uses slave shards to synchronize between the replicas.
+1. Active-Active databases - Active-Active database synchronization uses slave shards to synchronize between the replicas.
 1. Database size - It is easier and more efficient to move slave shards of smaller databases.
 1. Database UID - The slave shards of databases with a higher UID are moved first.